Photo by Alastair Muir

 Aristotle may not have got it right about the ethical capacity of women, but his ideas on what defined dramatic tragedy are more enduring.
 In his Poetics he suggested that suffering was an essential ingredient of tragedy, and that as an audience we must feel both pity and fear: pity for the sufferer and fear that it could happen to us.
 On both counts Medea succeeds.
 We certainly feel Medea’s anguish, and while we may remain confident that we would not kill our own children, we do recognise the misery and rage that can overcome our reason when we have been deeply hurt.
 As Edith has said about the play: “It looks suffering and human misery directly in the face – it is unflinching.”

 How are we able to watch such terrible agony?
 Aristotle would point to the act of catharsis, by which we purge our own emotions through vicarious engagement with the drama.
-While we are emotionally drawn in to the suffering we are witnessing, we are simultaneously still conscious of the artifice of theatre.
-In fact paradoxically this may also make it harder to watch.
-As Edith pointed out, we have no power to intervene to help the characters on stage who are suffering or in peril.
+While we are emotionally drawn in to the suffering we are witnessing, we are simultaneously still conscious of the artifice of theatre, which makes it just about bearable to watch a mother murder her own children on stage.
+In fact as Edith pointed out paradoxically this may also make it harder to watch.
+We have no power to intervene to help the characters on stage who are suffering or in peril.
 This is the sweet torture of great drama.

 Before the theatres went dark this month I was lucky enough to see Caryl Churchill’s A Number at the Bridge, and spend more than seven hours in thrall to Robert Lepage’s Seven Streams of the River Ota at the National.
 Plus, some thoughts on what we miss when there is no theatre.

 Another great mix of shows this month, from Tom Stoppard’s new play, to Ibsen, Beckett and newer plays in smaller London venues.